CLOVIS-AI/Pedestal/state/README.md

 Centralized [Failure][opensavvy.state.Failure] management as well as [Progression][opensavvy.state.Progression] APIs to represent ongoing operations and their current state.

-# Package opensavvy.state.slice
+# Package opensavvy.state.outcome

-Utilities for the [Slice][opensavvy.state.slice.Slice] type, allowing to embed typed error management directly into the API without using exceptions.
+Utilities for the [Outcome][opensavvy.state.outcome.Outcome] type, allowing to embed typed error management directly into the API without using exceptions.

 # Package opensavvy.state.progressive

-The [ProgressiveSlice][opensavvy.state.progressive.ProgressiveSlice], which combines [Slice][opensavvy.state.slice.Slice] with [Progression][opensavvy.state.Progression].
+The [ProgressiveOutcome][opensavvy.state.progressive.ProgressiveOutcome], which combines [Outcome][opensavvy.state.outcome.Outcome] with [Progression][opensavvy.state.Progression].